 What does working with a non-fiduciary advisor look like?

-Let’s say your financial advisor works for a big box firm and he tells you, “Hey, I think you should invest in this mutual fund.
+Let’s say your advisor works for a big box firm and he tells you, “Hey, I think you should invest in this mutual fund.
 It did really well last year.”
-And what if you knew that he actually gets a bonus for recommending that fund to you once you invest there?
+What if you knew that he actually gets a bonus for recommending that fund to you once you invest there?
 That’s so not cool.
-You might question whether this fund is actually good for you, or for them.
-And in fact, many large brokerage firms give an incentive to their advisors for steering clients into their own proprietary funds or products.
+You might question whether this fund is really good for you, or for them.
+In fact, many large brokerage firms give an incentive to their advisors for steering clients into their own proprietary funds or products.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.